needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/samples-hands-interaction-demo.md

 ## Hierarchy configuration

-The XR Origin (XR Rig) in this scene supports either motion controllers or hand tracking, which is managed by the XR Input Modality Manager component.
+The XR Origin Hands (XR Rig) in this scene supports either motion controllers or hand tracking, which is managed by the XR Input Modality Manager component.

 A Poke Gesture Detector component and Meta System Gesture Detector component are on the hand tracking GameObjects which manages automatically toggling interactors to disable them and their visuals by activating or deactivating those child GameObjects when the hand is making certain gestures.